wblommaert/data-visualisation/README.md

 ## Log entries

+**28/12/2014 - Found another useful tutorial resource**

+- [AlignedLeft.com](http://alignedleft.com/tutorials/d3) has some nice tutorials on how to use D3.js
+- It comes in 17 parts, so each section is quite extensive, definitely worth looking at.

 **13/12/2014 - Had a look at some reviews**

 - I came across some library overviews and D3.js was almost always listed as one of the top ones, if not the first